ragthoven-dev/ragthoven/README.md

 1. If you set `llm.messages: true` in the config, then the results of the function call will be forwarded to the LLM in any api call to the LLM for any future prompts (for the current validation example).
 The messages are passed along as part of the array of messages which contain the whole conversation, that the LLM API accepts.
 2. If you set `llm.messages: false` in the config, then no messages array is passed to the LLM and the results of the function call can be used manually in a subsequent prompt to the LLM.
 You need to specify in the yaml config where they will be used inside a prompt.

+When registering tools, always include the filename/module prefix so RAGthoven can import them, e.g. `reasoning_tools.Calculator` instead of just `Calculator`.

 Please refer to code [`ragthoven/tools/example_fun_calling.py`](ragthoven/tools/example_fun_calling.py) on how to write functions for function calling.
 Also, in order to use function calling, please use multiprompt in your yaml config (example: [`config/single-shot-example-function-calling.yaml`](config/single-shot-example-function-calling.yaml)).
 In order to use this example please install `wikipedia` package:

 ```yaml